iomatthewcook/INT2-Group-8-Flowers/README.md

 This repository contains the Python Notebook for an Image Classification Neural Network for the Oxford 102 Category Flower Dataset.

 Created by Group 8.

+The code contained in this repository was created as a group through Google Colab, with a repository created to hold the final version.